benjGam/Response-Normalizer/docs/technical-documentations.md

 This parameter will be replaced by the 'Normalized' lists of query parameters with which the API call was made.
 It could be removed by using a `Nest metadata decorator` on controller methods declarations.

+#### Personalization

+This parameter format should be personnalizable using a global or local rule.